All Events

 1:30 PM – 2:30 PM

-Real estate business valuation concepts: exploring perspectives from industry, tax and valuation professionals
+Real estate business valuation concepts: exploring perspectives from industry, tax and valuation professional

 • What is real estate and key factors to consider when making an investment